artsy/hokusai/docs/Administering_Hokusai.md

 }
 ```

-### Configuring kubectl for your organization

-Hokusai depends on the existence of two Kubernetes contexts - `staging` and `production`.
-You should create a kubectl config file, with these two contexts targeting your staging and production Kubernetes deployment(s).
-We manage seperate staging and production clusters, but you can just as easily use one cluster with different namespaces.

-Upload the kubectl config file to S3, and ensure your development teams have access to it by creating another / updating your existing IAM policy and attaching this policy to `anja`.
+## Create an org-wide Hokusai global config file

+See [Global Configuration](./Configuration_Options.md) for list of config variables supported.

+Upload the file to an S3 location readable by users.

+## Grant IAM User access to S3

+For example, attach the following IAM policy to `anja` IAM User.

 ```json
 {